XiaoleiC/Bayesian_PSD_flutter_derivatives/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## For MCMC
-We uploaded the file "buffeting_disp2.rar".
+Please find the link of "buffeting_disp2.rar" (https://1drv.ms/u/s!AkAt8P03LQ-Xg-BTGCLXaqgD2YXOVw?e=hMIBal).
 You should be able to run the main function "UQ_FlutterDerivatives.m".
 Here I employ the AIES-based MCMC, but it lacks stability and often does not converge.
 I really recommend the sequential Monte Carlo to generate samples adaptively, which is promising.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)